dendraap/revity/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy, running the following steps:

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Make sure you have Node.js installed in your computer.
+To check Node.js version, you can run this following command.
 * npm
   ```sh
   npm install npm@latest -g